MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-api/cleaning-up-lync-sdn-api-2-0.md

 2. Issue the following cmdlet:

+    ```powershell
-    Remove-CsServerApplication -Identity \<app identity\>
+    Remove-CsServerApplication -Identity <app identity>
+    ```

-    Where \<app identity\> is the application identity string.
-For example, "Service:registrar:pool1.contoso.com/Diagnostics".
+    Where \<app identity\> is the application identity string; for example, "Service:registrar:pool1.contoso.com/Diagnostics".
 You can follow the example shown in [Installing Lync SDN API 2.0 components](installing-lync-sdn-api-2-0-components.md) to use Get-CsServerApplication cmdlet to find out the \<app identity\> of the application.

 ## Uninstall the Lync Dialog Listener (LDL)